-''' from genshi.core import Markup from trac.wiki.macros import WikiMacroBase class HelloWorldMacro(WikiMacroBase): """Simple HelloWorld macro.
-Note that the name of the class is meaningful: - it must end with "Macro" - what comes before "Macro" ends up being the macro name The documentation of the class (i.e. what you're reading) will become the documentation of the macro, as shown by the !MacroList macro (usually used in the WikiMacros page). revision = "$Rev$" url = "$URL$" def expand_macro(self, formatter, name, text, args): """Return some output that will be displayed in the Wiki content. 'name' is the actual name of the macro (no surprise, here it'll be ''HelloWorld''), 'text' is the text enclosed in parenthesis at the call of the macro.
-Note that if there are ''no'' parenthesis (like in, e.g. [[HelloWorld]]), then 'text' is 'None'. 'args' are the arguments passed when {\tt HelloWorld} is called using a '#!HelloWorld' code block. return 'Hello World, text = %s, args = %s' % \ (Markup.escape(text), Markup.escape(repr(args))) '''
+''' from trac.wiki.macros import WikiMacroBase class HelloWorldMacro(WikiMacroBase): """Simple HelloWorld macro.
+Note that the name of the class is meaningful: - it must end with "Macro" - what comes before "Macro" ends up being the macro name The documentation of the class (i.e. what you're reading) will become the documentation of the macro, as shown by the !MacroList macro (usually used in the WikiMacros page). revision = "$Rev$" url = "$URL$" def expand_macro(self, formatter, name, args): """Return some output that will be displayed in the Wiki content. 'name' is the actual name of the macro (no surprise, here it'll be ''HelloWorld''), 'args' is the text enclosed in parenthesis at the call of the macro.
+Note that if there are ''no'' parenthesis (like in, e.g. [[HelloWorld]]), then 'args' is 'None'. return 'Hello World, args = ' + unicode(args) Note that there's no need to HTML escape the returned data, as the template engine (Genshi) will do it for us. '''